Mohammed al-Ghazali: The Prophetic Sunna

-Al-Ghazali's work The Prophetic Sunna, was "an immediate focus of attention and controversy" when it was published in 1989.
+Al-Ghazali's work The Prophetic Sunna, was an immediate focus of attention and controversy when it was published in 1989.
 It became a best seller, with five impressions made by the publisher in its first five months and a second enlarged edition within a year.
-Within two years "at least seven monographs were published in response to the book." al-Ahram newspaper compared it to Perestroika restructuring going on in the Soviet Union at that time.
+Within two years, at least seven monographs were published in response to the book.
+The al-Ahram newspaper compared it to Perestroika restructuring going on in the Soviet Union at that time.

-In addition to practical concerns of revivalists—sharia position on economics and taxation, criminal law, the veiling of women, and their place in society and the economy—Al-Ghazli wrote of how to "purify sunna of adulterations".
+In addition to practical concerns of revivalists—sharia position on economics and taxation, criminal law, the veiling of women, and their place in society and the economy—al-Ghazali wrote about how to purify sunnah of adulterations.
 Rather than upending the science of hadith criticism, he sought to redress imbalances in scholars' understanding of it.

-Nonetheless, the book's "severe" criticism of what Al-Ghazali believed to be the "literalism, and anti-interpretive approach to Islamic texts" of the Ahl al-Hadith (partisans of hadith) prompted sharp attacks from Islamists even more conservative than Al-Ghazali.
-"Several major conferences ... in Egypt and Saudi Arabia" criticizing the book, long articles in response in the Saudi-owned London-based newspaper Asharq Al-Awsat, and assorted writings of others condemning al-Ghazali and questioning "his motives and competence."
+Nonetheless, the book's criticism of what Al-Ghazali believed to be the "literalism, and anti-interpretive approach to Islamic texts" of the Ahl al-Hadith (partisans of hadith) prompted sharp attacks from Islamists even more conservative than al-Ghazali.
+Several major conferences in Egypt and Saudi Arabia criticizing the book, long articles in response in the Saudi-owned London-based newspaper Asharq Al-Awsat, and assorted writings of others condemning al-Ghazali and questioning "his motives and competence."
 According to one of his students — Khaled Abou El Fadl — Al-Ghazali was stunned, and disheartened by what he thought was a smear campaign against him and by the silence of his old students.